Semaphore Flag Alphabet Reference

 Tips and notes

-• The diagrams are drawn as seen facing the signaller, so their right arm is on your left.
+• The diagrams are drawn as seen facing the signaller, so their right arm is on your left in the diagram.
 Mirror the image if you are the one sending.

-• Because numerals borrow letter positions, always send the mode signs — a message read in the wrong mode turns digits into the wrong letters.
+• Because numerals borrow letter positions, always send the mode signs at transitions — a message read in the wrong mode turns every digit into the wrong letter.

-• Semaphore is slower than Morse but needs no equipment, which is why it endured for line-of-sight naval signalling before radio.
+• Semaphore is slower than Morse but needs no equipment at all, which is why it endured for line-of-sight naval signalling for over a century before radio.